jiixyj/libebur128/README.md

 The reference volume is -18 LUFS (5 dB louder than the EBU R 128 reference level of -23 LUFS).

-All scanners support loudness range measurement with the command line option "-l".
+The scanner supports loudness range measurement with the command line option "-l".

 Use the options "-s", "-m" or "-i" to print short-term (last 3s), momentary (last 0.4s) or integrated loudness information to stdout.
 For example:

-    r128-sndfile -m 0.1 foo.wav
+    r128-scanner -m 0.1 foo.wav

 to print the momentary loudness of foo.wav to stdout every 0.1s.